Asia Markets Mixed As Fed Cuts Rates, Suggests No More Are Likely - UrduPoint

 "We believe progress on US-China trade negotiation, expectations of a bottoming out of global (factory activity data) and a respectable third-quarter earnings growth report card are all supporting market sentiment," said Tai Hui, Asia chief market strategist at JP Morgan Asset Management.

-"When market risk appetite is positive, the Fed pausing can also be seen as an endorsement that the economy is still in good shape and no additional stimulus is needed."
-Asian investors struggled to ride the coat-tails of their US counterparts.
+"When market risk appetite is positive, the Fed pausing can also be seen as an endorsement that the economy is still in good shape and no additional stimulus is needed." - Hong Kong in focus - Asian investors struggled to ride the coat-tails of their US counterparts.

-Tokyo finished 0.4 percent higher with little reaction to the Bank of Japan keeping monetary policy unchanged but hinting at possible future rate cuts in the future.
+Tokyo finished 0.4 percent higher with little reaction to the Bank of Japan keeping monetary policy unchanged but hinting at possible future rate cuts.

 Singapore was up 0.7 percent, while Mumbai and Bangkok were also on the rise.

-Seoul added 0.2 percent, but market heavyweight Samsung was flat after is reported third-quarter net profit had more than halved.
+Seoul added 0.2 percent, but market heavyweight Samsung was flat after it reported third-quarter net profit had more than halved.

 Shanghai ended down 0.4 percent after figures pointed to another contraction of China's crucial manufacturing industry owing to the US trade war.